ahmedkamel180998/Mastering-Object-Oriented-Programming--OOP--Using-CPP/notes/CH01_Object-Oriented programming Concepts and Terminologies/02-CH1-intro.md

 - The chapter concludes with a **practical example** of a **Complex Class**, demonstrating how to implement OOP concepts in real-world scenarios.
 - The speaker explains how to **transform any real-life problem into an OOP-based solution** using the discussed concepts.

-### **5. Background Music**

-- The transcript mentions background music playing at the beginning and end of the session.